2006 dismissal of U.S. attorneys: Initial planning

 came up with a checklist.
 He rated each of the U.S. Attorneys with criteria that appeared to value political allegiance as much as job performance.
 He recommended retaining 'strong U.S. Attorneys who have ... exhibited loyalty to the President and Attorney General.'
 He suggested 'removing weak U.S. Attorneys who have ... chafed against Administration initiatives'.

-Sampson wrote in January 2006 to Miers that he recommended that the Department of Justice and the Office of the Counsel to the President work together to seek the replacement of a limited number of U.S. Attorneys, and that by limiting the number of attorneys "targeted for removal and replacement" it would "mitigat[e] the shock to the system that would result from an across-the-board firing".
+Sampson wrote in January 2006 to Miers that he recommended that the Department of Justice and the Office of the Counsel to the President work together to seek the replacement of a limited number of U.S. attorneys, and that by limiting the number of attorneys "targeted for removal and replacement" it would "mitigat[e] the shock to the system that would result from an across-the-board firing".

-On February 12, 2006, Monica Goodling sent a spreadsheet of each U.S. Attorney's political activities and memberships in conservative political groups, in an email to senior Administration officials, with the comment "This is the chart that the AG requested".
+On February 12, 2006, Monica Goodling sent a spreadsheet of each U.S. attorney's political activities and memberships in conservative political groups to senior Administration officials, with the comment "This is the chart that the AG requested".

-Sampson strongly urged using changes to the law governing U.S. Attorney appointments to bypass Congressional confirmation, writing in a September 17, 2006 memo to Harriet Miers:
+Sampson strongly urged using changes to the law governing U.S. attorney appointments to bypass Congressional confirmation, writing in a September 17, 2006 memo to Miers:

 I am only in favor of executing on a plan to push some USAs out if we really are ready and willing to put in the time necessary to select candidates and get them appointed ...
 It will be counterproductive to DOJ operations if we push USAs out and then don't have replacements ready to roll immediately ...
 I strongly recommend that as a matter of administration, we utilize the new statutory provisions that authorize the AG to make USA appointments ...
 [By avoiding Senate confirmation] we can give far less deference to home state senators and thereby get 1.) our preferred person appointed and 2.) do it far faster and more efficiently at less political costs to the White House.